foxcube3/AI1/README.md

   - vectors_with_pe = pe.add_to(vectors)

 Notes
-- End-of-word marker </w> is used internally during training/encoding to avoid merges across word boundaries; it’s not exposed in the final tokens.
+- End-of-word marker </w> is used internally during training/encoding to avoid merges across word boundaries; merged tokens may contain "</w>" (e.g., "the</w>").
-- Human-readable decode: BPETokenizer.decode now applies a lightweight heuristic detokenizer to reinsert spaces and normalize punctuation so assistant/chatbot outputs read naturally.
-It’s still not intended for perfect text reconstruction, but is much more readable than raw subwords.
+- Deterministic decode: BPETokenizer.decode uses the "</w>" marker to reconstruct word boundaries and strips it from merged tokens, yielding clean, readable text.
+Spacing around punctuation is normalized.
+This provides stable outputs for assistants/chatbots.
 - vocab_size is an approximate target; actual number of merges learned depends on available frequent pairs and min_frequency.
 - Embedding OOV policy: tokens not present in vocab map to an internal <unk> index with its own embedding vector.
 This does not modify the saved vocab file.